nyura123/firebase-nest/README.md

 from multiple firebase refs as your app state changes, and also as the master data (e.g. friend lists) changes.

 # Features

 1. Declarative subscriptions

    This lib allows an app to specify a logical data source as an array of declarative subscription specifications ("subs").

+1. Promises

+   `loadedPromise(subKey).then(...)` allows to know when data is loaded.

 1. Dynamic nested subscriptions

    A sub corresponds to a firebase ref/query, and can have a `forEachChild` that specifies how to subscribe to data for each child.

 1. RefCounted firebase refs